Introduction

 EH1 3YY

-In your request, please provide your contact details, identify the record(s) in question (including the catalogue reference number or web archive resource URL), and your reasons for the request.
-Once a written request is received, the record in question will be temporarily withdrawn from public access, until the request can be reviewed.
+In your request, please provide your contact details, identify the record(s) in question (including the catalogue reference number or web URL), and your reasons for the request.
+Once a written request is received which appears to meet one or more off the conditions for reclosure or takedown set out below (see section 3), the record in question will usually be temporarily withdrawn from public access, until the request can be reviewed.

-At the end of this process, the record(s) in question will either be reopened/made available, or continue to be closed for access.
+At the end of this process, the record(s) in question will either be reopened/made available, or continue to be closed for access until such time as it is appropriate for them to be reopened/made available.
 If only some of the information needs to be withheld then the remainder of the record(s) will be opened or a surrogate copy with appropriate redactions made available.
 Information about reclosed records and web pages removed under takedown will be published on our website.

 Conditions for Reclosure and Takedown

-Permanent reclosure or takedown will only be considered by the Panel if one of the following criteria is met:
+Reclosure or takedown will be considered if one of the following criteria is met:

-- A record may be found to contain personal or sensitive personal information about a living individual and continued access to this would be unlawful or unfair under the General Data Protection Regulation (GDPR), Data Protection Act 2018 or the Human Rights Act 1998
+- A record may be found to contain personal or sensitive personal information about a living individual and continued access to this would be unlawful or unfair under the UK General Data Protection Regulation (UK GDPR), Data Protection Act 2018 or the Human Rights Act 1998.

-- A record may have been opened/published online in good faith, but changed circumstances mean it is now considered covered by an exemption in the Freedom of Information (Scotland) Act 2002 (FOISA) or the Environmental Information (Scotland) Regulations 2004 (EIRs).
+- A record may have been opened/published online in good faith, but changed circumstances mean it is now considered covered by an exemption in the Freedom of Information (Scotland) Act 2002 (FOISA) or the Environmental Information (Scotland) Regulations 2004 (EIRs) or its reclosure/takedown is otherwise now considered appropriate.

 - The content of a record published online may be an infringement of copyright.